vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 8.5.
 A customer who is a legal entity or an individual entrepreneur, subject to payment for services by transferring funds to a bank account, undertakes, at the end of the Reporting Period, during which the Company provided him with services to provide him with access to the Services, to sign the Acceptance Certificate of the Services Rendered (hereinafter - " Act ") and an invoice (or a universal transfer document (hereinafter referred to as" UPD ").
 The Company sends the FRTD to the Customer through the electronic document management system (hereinafter referred to as" EDM "). signature (hereinafter referred to as "ES").

 8.6 The Customer undertakes to sign one copy of the Act / UPD and send it to the Company within 10 working days from the date of its receipt, or sign the UPD via EDM using electronic signature within the same time frame.
+Otherwise, the services shall be considered rendered, and the Certificate/UTD shall be considered executed.

 ## 9\.
 TERRITORY AND DURATION OF THE AGREEMENT